pallets/quart/docs/configuration.rst

     class Production(Config):
         SECRET_KEY = 'an actually secret key'

-This can then be loaded in say a create_app function, for example,
+This can then be loaded in say a create_app function (factory_pattern_), for example,

 .. code-block:: python